Analogy-LogViewer/Overview/README.md

 Detailed Documentation will be added to the Wiki page.

 - DevExpress User Controls:
-in order to compile this code [DevExpress](https://www.devexpress.com/) assemblies are required (winforms package only).
+in order to compile the DevExpress version  [DevExpress](https://www.devexpress.com/) assemblies are required (winforms package only).

+- Syncfusion User Controls:
+[Syncfusion](https://www.syncfusion.com/) has open source license.

 # Usage